barkerbg001/Xaml-LineUp/README.md

 ## Release Notes

+### 0.0.4
+- New Feature: Ensures a space is added before self-closing tags (/> → />) for better readability and adherence to XAML formatting standards.
 ### 0.0.3
 - Added right-click context menu options for editor and Explorer.
 - Added default keybinding (`Ctrl+Alt+F`) for formatting.